MH-FLOCKE MH-FLOCKE

 MH-FLOCKE

-A robot dog that learns to walk, see, and play — not through programming, but through spiking neurons, a cerebellar forward model, and embodied experience.
+A robot dog that learns to walk and navigate — not through programming, but through spiking neurons, a cerebellar forward model, and embodied experience.

 Spiking Neurons